hojat-gazestani/openstack/rabbitmq/6- Remote procedure call (RPC)/ Remote procedure call.md

 * run a function on a remote computer and wait for the result

 #### Client interface
+*  call:  sends an RPC request and blocks until the answer is received
 ```python
 fibonacci_rpc = FibonacciRpcClient()
 result = fibonacci_rpc.call(4)